sendgrid/docs/source/User_Guide/Templates/create_edit.md

 ![](/images/template_engine_15.png "The Code Editor for Template Engine")

 When you’re done editing, just hit the save button to keep all your changes.
-If you have not manually entered your content into the plain text editor, then you will get a notification from Template Engine offering to pull this content from your HTML code.
-Please double check that the content is formatted the way you want it before you send an email using this template.
+If you have not manually entered your content into the plain text editor, then you will get a notification offering to pull this content from your HTML code.
+Please double check that the content is formatted the way you want before you send an email using this template.

 To get the to the plain text editor, find the text icon in the editor header bar.